 - Corticosteroid eye drops or ointments to reduce swelling.
 They may also pose a risk for increased pressure in the eye.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as diclofenac, ketorolac, naproxen, and voltaren.
-NSAIDs also reduce swelling and do not have the same risks as steroids.
+NSAIDs also reduce swelling and do not have the same risks (increased eye pressure) as steroids.
 Newer NSAIDs approved to treat pain and swelling after cataract surgery include bromfenac (Xibrom) and nepafenac (Nevanac).

 - Other eye diseases.

 - Diabetes.
-Intracapsular and extracapsular cataract extraction can pose a high risk for the development or worsening of retinopathy, a known eye complication of diabetes.
+Cataract extraction can pose a high risk for the development or worsening of retinopathy, a known eye complication of diabetes.

-- Taken tamsulosin (Flomax, generic) or other alpha-1 blocker drugs.
+- Taken tamsulosin (Flomax) or other alpha-1 blocker drugs.
 Tamsulosin is a muscle relaxant prescribed for treatment of several urinary conditions, including benign prostatic hyperplasia (BPH).
 Tamsulosin may cause intraoperative floppy iris syndrome (IFIS), a loss of muscle tone in the iris that can cause complications during eye surgery.
 Problems have been reported both for people who were taking the drug at the time of surgery as well as those who had stopped taking the drug for several weeks or months before surgery.
 Men who have taken tamsulosin or similar drugs should inform their eye surgeon.
-The surgeon may need to use different techniques to minimize the risk of IFIS and other complications.
+The surgeon may need to use different techniques to minimize the risk of complications from IFIS.

 Returning Home and Follow-up Visits: